Financial Aid Satisfactory Progress

 SP.
-In addition, all units attempted at all other colleges; universities and trade schools are included to assess the overall time frame (see below).
+In addition, all units attempted at all other colleges; universities and trade schools may be included to assess the overall time frame (see below).

 Students cannot be offered or paid financial aid if they are not in a financial aid eligible program at Foothill College.
 Eligible Programs includes AA/AS Degree, Transfer, and certain Certificate Programs.

 Policy change effective for Winter Quarter 2016 and all subsequent quarters

 .
 The minimum standards to maintain “good standing” on financial aid are:

 - FULL-TIME STUDENTS (attempting 12 or more units) must earn at least 67% of attempted units each quarter with at least a 2.0 G.P.A. per quarter and cumulative.

-- THREE-QUARTER-TIME STUDENTS (attempting 9 11.9 units) must earn at least 7.5 units each quarter with at least a 2.0 G.P.A. per quarter and cumulative.
+- THREE-QUARTER-TIME STUDENTS (attempting 9 – 11.9 units) must earn at least 67% of attempted each quarter with at least a 2.0 G.P.A. per quarter and cumulative.